fractalwrench/portfolio/content/posts/json-2-kotlin.md

 ```

 ### Registering a domain
-The next step is to register a domain name, in this case `json2kotlin.co.uk`, by following the [AWS guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html).
+The next step is to register a domain name, in this case [json2kotlin.co.uk](http://json2kotlin.co.uk/), by following the [AWS guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html).

 After the rest of setup is completed, we'll [configure a hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-beanstalk-environment.html#routing-to-beanstalk-environment-create-alias-procedure
-), which routes requests to our Elastic Beanstalk environment.
+), which routes requests towards our Elastic Beanstalk environment.

 ### Setting up an Elastic Beanstalk environment
 We now need to setup an Elastic Beanstalk environment, which can be achieved by following this [very helpful blog](https://aws.amazon.com/blogs/devops/deploying-a-spring-boot-application-on-aws-using-aws-elastic-beanstalk/) from AWS. `./gradlew bootRepackage` will generate a JAR of our Spring Boot application.

 Our application will use a load balancer, which will automatically scale up EC2 instances in the face of heavy traffic.
+Depending on your anticipated traffic, it's possible that you could skip this step.

-It is *vital* that we setup a health check, as otherwise the load balancer will assume that all the instances are unhealthy, and all our requests will timeout.
-Fortunately, Spring Actuator contains a ready-made `/health` endpoint, so we'll tell AWS to use this.
+If you do use a load balancer, it is **vital** that a health check is setup, as otherwise the load balancer will assume that all the instances are unhealthy, and all the requests will timeout.
+Fortunately, Spring Actuator contains a ready-made `/health` endpoint, so we'll configure our environment to use this.

 ## Setup crash reporting with Bugsnag
 There are probably a few bugs lurking in our application, so our next step is to add an error-detection SDK that reports any uncaught exceptions that occur in the wild.
 I chose [Bugsnag](https://www.bugsnag.com/) for this task, because: